 Frequently Asked Questions

-Not all children lie, but then again not all children tell the truth.
-Hundreds of cases involving allegations of child abuse have yielded some interesting lessons in dealing with an allegation of child abuse:
+Not all children lie, but not all children tell the truth.
+Over twenty-five years of defending clients in child abuse cases have yielded some interesting lessons in dealing with an allegation of child abuse:

 It can be.
 The law affords the right to parents to exercise corporal punishment within their home, provided that corporal punishment is “reasonable.”
 Specifically, RCW 9A.16.100 provides that the physical discipline of a child is not unlawful when it is reasonable and moderate and is inflicted by a parent, teacher, or guardian for purposes of restraining or correcting the child.
 That being said, certain types of physical punishment are expressly prohibited under that law and will invite serious criminal charges.
 These include: (1) Throwing, kicking, burning, or cutting a child; (2) striking a child with a closed fist; (3) shaking a child under age three; (4) interfering with a child’s breathing; (5) threatening a child with a deadly weapon; or (6) doing any other act that is likely to cause and which does cause bodily harm greater than transient pain or minor temporary marks.

 Yes.
 Washington law permits contact with a minor child without knowledge or consent of the child’s parent when investigating allegations of child abuse.